VanitaDhanagar/btp-kyma-day2-operations/documentation/cicd/prepare-cicd-environment/README.md

 2. Download the kubeconfig to your local file system.
 We will need it later, when configuring the build job.

    ![](./images/05-CICD-14.png)

+## Create a second Service account

+In addition to the **cicd-frontend** service account, we will need also one for the day2-operations namespace.
+Therefore repeat the following steps for the **day2-operations** namespace:
+* Create a Continuous Integration and Delivery Service Account
+* Create a Cluster Role Binding
+* Download the Kubeconfig of the Service Account